-We're pleased to host the 6th edition (oops, make that the 8th!) of the newly reborn Feminist Carnival!
-In the spirit of rebirth, and in alignment with the readers and mission of Scarleteen, this round puts it's focus on young feminist bloggers and feminist issues particularly pertinent to younger women.
+We're pleased to host the 8th edition of the newly reborn Feminist Carnival!
+In the spirit of rebirth, and in alignment with the readers and mission of Scarleteen, this round puts its focus on young feminist bloggers and feminist issues particularly pertinent to younger women.

 I was raped about seven months ago and my vagina hasn't felt the same ever since: it has felt more open.
 My boyfriend and I just started having sex about a month ago.
 I asked him if I felt loose, because ever since the incident I haven't felt good about my vagina.
 He said that I am definitely not tight.
 I looked at my vagina with a mirror and noticed that the opening isn't completely closed....

 To shave or not to shave?
 Rather a drama queen way to ask a question but there it is.
 My boyfriend wants to have oral sex with me, and I am fine with that, but he is asking if I can shave my hair down there.
-Now I thought that was a bad idea, because I remember hearing something about the hair being a ventilation system for you and helps prevent infection.
-However, I would like to do something but what?
-Trim?
-Or is shaving really not that bad?
-What is healthiest?
+Now I thought that was a bad idea, because I remember hearing something about the hair being a ventilation system for you and helps prevent infection....

 So it's Saturday night, and here I am, drinking a soda, working the Scarleteen boards, and catching up on episodes of my favorite TV shows that I missed while I was out of town.
 I could be out on a date, flirting and eating a dynamite roll or maybe some chicken coconut korma, gathering up my bravery to give that good night kiss, but my most recent venture into the dating scene ended somewhat disappointingly when he met someone else while I was out of town.
 Bummer.